 Sharing professional content on LinkedIn (social media content like this is great to share there) gives your friend a boost while also keeping your profile there active and at the forefront of those networking with you.

-Sharing on Google+
+Sharing on Google+ (Update: Google+ is no longer active)

 9. I know, I know.
 Not many people use Google+ anymore.
 But shares there really have a lot of SEO juice which will be super helpful in supporting your friend’s blog.
 But if you’re logged into Google, hit that G+ button and give it a share.